Deep-Jiwan/crbot/README.md

 # crbot
 An attempt to make a better CR bot.
-This might violate TOS
+This is only meant for studying and learning, do not use this for other purposes as it violates Suoercell's TOS